Online slot regulation in Australia: What's important to know?

 Who monitors compliance with the rules

-In addition to ACMA, the player's security and other structures are monitored:
+In addition to ACMA, other structures monitor player safety:

-- AUSTRAC - control over money laundering (financial monitoring);
+- AUSTRAC - money laundering control (financial monitoring);

-- Staff bodies (for example, OLGR in Queensland) - control of ground operators and player responsibility.
+- State bodies (e.g. OLGR in Queensland) - control of ground operators and player responsibility.

-Check your license.
-Make sure the casino is licensed and publishes regulator data.
+Check for a license.
+Make sure the casino is licensed and publishes data about the regulator.

-Explore bonus terms.
-Some sites overstate the requirements for a vager.
+Study the conditions for bonuses.
+Some sites overestimate the requirements for a vager.

-Read the reviews.
-Internet reputation is an important indicator of reliability.
+Read reviews.
+Reputation on the Internet is an important indicator of reliability.

-Check RTP and slot provider.
-Well-known slot manufacturers are certified.
+Check RTP and the slot provider.
+Slots are certified by well-known manufacturers.

 FAQ